 5th Annual Class Action Money and Ethics Conference

-The Class Action Money and Ethics Conference brings together class-action professionals from a variety of disciplines, including two Hausfeld panellists from both sides of the Atlantic, to discuss economic and ethical considerations in class actions.
+The Class Action Money and Ethics Conference brought together class-action professionals from a variety of disciplines, including two Hausfeld panellists from both sides of the Atlantic, to discuss economic and ethical considerations in class actions.